-The minimal\webapp code is well-documented to explain how the app is working.
-Briefly, the app supports a single URL defined in minimal\webapp/urls.py which maps to the index function within minimal\webapp/views.py.
+The working of the newly created app is well-documented within the code itself.

+Briefly, the app supports a single URL defined in urls.py which maps to the index function within views.py.
 This uses the connection to OMERO, conn to load the current user's name and passes this to the index.html template to render the page.